Some professionals are looking to take a course to improve a specific area of their work or test-drive Rensselaer’s Rensselaer at Work program.

 Completing a Non-Degree Application:

-- Send a copy of your bachelor's (or highest degree) transcripts to email@example.com or mail them to:
+- Upload a copy of your bachelor’s (or highest degree) transcripts to the application form or email them to firstname.lastname@example.org

 - Complete the Graduate Application for Non-Matriculated Study form.

 - Identify the nature of your interest – future matriculation, taking a single course, or trialing a course.